leodeslf/leaf/summs/ux/ux-foundations-ixd/todays_interaction_designer.md

 Starting from pencil and paper or a whiteboard, to **understand, define, and frame the problem**.

-To low-fidelity diagrams, models, and flows, that helps us **identify potencial directions**, missing information, and paths the project may take.
+To low-fidelity diagrams, models, and flows, that helps us **identify potential directions**, missing information, and paths the project may take.

 After that, we need to **translate the ideas**, from concepts in papers, **to pixels on screens**.